Bacdong/carauto-v1/README.md

 ```
 Attension:
 ```
+- Please operate on the specified branch.
-Use HTML5/CSS3 and Sass/Scss for project.
+- Use HTML5/CSS3 and Sass/Scss for project.
+- If you have questions, ask our chat team questions on messenger.
   Thanks!
 ```

 #### Developments Installation: ####